-Crisp autumn air is a welcome relief after a long, hot summer — unless you’ve been overwatering your lawn.
+Crisp autumn air is a welcome relief — unless you’ve been overwatering your lawn.
 Cooler temperatures and increased moisture make your grass susceptible to fungal disease.

-- Gray Leaf Spot fungus effects St. Augustine grass in late summer as the result of high humidity and proper conditions.
+- Gray leaf spot fungus effects St. Augustine grass in late summer as the result of high humidity and proper conditions.
 The leaf spots are grayish in color with purple margins.
 Grass infected with this fungus should not be given nitrogen fertilizers until the disease is cured.
 There are products available to help treat this disease.